 In 2021, only 8.4% of Americans moved.
 It is less than half the move rate since the Census Bureau started tracking it in 1948.
 It's a fact that people are staying in their homes longer than ever before.
 But are they keeping their homes clutter-free?
 Probably not.
-Many homeowners rent space in a storage facility to get rid of stuff they don't want in their homes, which results in excess spending, excess material, and excess stress.
-Visit this post about the stats on Clutter.
+Many homeowners rent space in a storage facility to get rid of stuff they don't want in their homes, resulting in excess spending, material, and stress.
+Visit this post about the stats on clutter.
 It's an eye-opener.

 Downsizing is not just for older individuals.
 It is a process for anyone sick and tired of not enjoying their home.
 Think of downsizing as lightening up the load in your home and heart.
 Doesn't that sound more uplifting?
 I propose that you consider the process of downsizing as "enlightening" to lighten up your life.
 Now, let's begin the process of enlightening without moving.